 - Student's Guide to RHPS Costumes http://www.angelfire.com/film/ickle/costumes/rhpscostumes.html

 Making costumes on the cheap.
 Good suggestions for modifying items found in charity shops (and a large list of UK shops!), and suggestions for where to buy things in the UK.
-The Columbia instructions look helpful; Janet's are much less detailed but promising, and no one else is up yet.
-Well worth watching.
-Be sure to check out the eBay watch on Xanga if you're in the UK and are willing to stay up to the minute so the links work.
+The Columbia instructions look helpful; Janet's are much less detailed but promising.
+No one else is up yet.

 - ShawnAnthony.com Rocky Horror submenu http://shawnanthony.com/rocky.html